zbrozo/3d-objects-generator-and-viewer/README.md

 _Value in f and p can be negative_

 3. Thorus
-- params (--a): circle-amount ring-amount circle-radius circle-offset
+- params (--a): circle-amount ring-amount circle-radius circle-offset circle-amount2 circle-rotation-start-degree circle-rotation-step-degree

 _--a option can be avoided and values can be written immediately after type name_

 - sinus params (--s): circle-step-x circle-amp-x circle-step-y circle-amp-y circle-step-z circle-amp-z ring-step-x ring-amp-x ring step-y ring-amp-y ring-step-z ring-amp-z

-block:
-bss - size of verticles in block bsx - step bax - amp

 - prefer triangle faces over rectanges or other kind (--3): no values